mn109/sdet-practicum/README.md

 ## Installation

 - Clone the repository.
-Yes, you will need stuff the AI-generated .jpeg picture of the non-existing person allegedly filling the form with his fake personal data and the .crx file of an ad-blocking Chrome plugin (uBlock Origin, in case you are interested) helping the man along by killing nasty Google ads.
+Yes, you will need stuff like the AI-generated .jpeg picture of the non-existing person allegedly filling the form with his fake personal data and the .crx file of an ad-blocking Chrome plugin (uBlock Origin, in case you are interested) helping the man along by killing nasty Google ads.
 - Set up a virtual environment.
 - Install the requirements: `pip install -r requirements.txt`